blackmagic-debug/black-magic-org/usage/swo.md

 for ITM data and predecessor to Orbuculum.
 (Linux-only.
 Command line driven)
 * [bmtrace](https://github.com/compuphase/Black-Magic-Probe-Book) - Basic ITM stream viewer.
 Configures BMD and tries to configure your target for you.
 Windows binaries available.
 (Windows and Linux only.
 Graphical)

+## Halting SWO recovery

+If you wish to stop recovery of SWO, decoding of ITM data, or need to get the firmware to resynchronise with your target, you can run `monitor traceswo disable` to spin the SWO engine down.
+Note, this frees any buffers associated with the SWO data recovery and resets state.
+This is required if you wish to scan for targets over JTAG.